teamneusta/pimcore-fixture-bundle/README.md

 3. **Register your Fixtures Folder for Service autoconfiguration**

-   Depending on where you want to create your Fixtures or if they should only be accessible during test execution.
+   Depending on where you want to create your Fixtures, or if they should only be accessible during test execution.

    ```yaml
    when@test: